 The Compounds in Cannabidiol

 Cannabidiol (CBD), one of the most prevalent cannabinoids found in the cannabis plant, may have therapeutic benefits for pets.
-In fact, CBD has been shown to be effective in managing many of the same conditions that it does in humans, including pain, anxiety and inflammation.
+In fact, CBD has been shown to be effective in managing many of the same conditions that it does in humans, including discomfort, stress and inflammatory pathways.

 In addition to cannabidiol, other components found in cannabis can also be beneficial for pets’ health.
 These include terpenes, which are naturally occurring compounds found in plants that give each one its unique smell and taste characteristics; phytocannabinoids like tetrahydrocannabinol (THC) and cannabigerol (CBG); as well as flavonoids such as terpenes, which are naturally occurring compounds found in plants that give each one its unique smell and taste characteristics, and flavonoids like linalool and beta-caryophyllene.

 CB1 receptors help regulate stress and mood.
 The CB1 receptor is thought to be responsible for most of the psychoactive effects of cannabis consumption, primarily with high THC levels.
 But it also has a role in regulating stress response, maintaining homeostasis (balance) within the body, and keeping stress at bay.

 When cannabidiol is absorbed in the body, CB1 receptors respond to the compound allowing the brain to better regulate serotonin levels.
 Once serotonin levels are regulated, mood balancing and relaxing effects may be recognized.
 This is why you may notice your pet calms down following the administration of Full Spectrum Hemp Extract.

 Improved Gut Health